Baccio BANDINELLI

 Watermark: A fruit(?) with two leaves below.

 The first recorded owner of this drawing was the German banker and collector Everhard Jabach IV (1618-1695), a native of Cologne who settled in Paris in 1638 and became a naturalized French citizen in 1647.
 It was in France that Jabach began to amass a formidable collection of paintings, sculptures, drawings and prints, creating arguably the greatest private collection in France in the 17th century.
 In 1662 Jabach sold most of his collection of paintings to King Louis XIV, followed in 1671 by the sale to the Crown of much of the rest of his collections, including 5,542 drawings.
-Jabach did not, however, sell all of his drawings, and retained a number of significant works, including the present sheet.
-He also continued to collect drawings, and by 1695, when a posthumous inventory of his collection was made, some 4,500 drawings, mostly by Italian artists, were listed.
+Jabach did not, however, sell all of his drawings, and chose to retain a number of significant works, including the present sheet.
+He also continued to collect drawings, so that by 1695, when a posthumous inventory of his collection was made, some 4,500 drawings, mostly by Italian artists, were listed.

 This drawing by Bandinelli was among a group of more than four hundred drawings purchased from the Jabach heirs, at an unknown date, by the eminent collector Pierre Crozat (1665-1740), whose famous collection of drawings numbered 19,201 sheets.
 The Crozat collection was dispersed at auction in Paris in 1741, in a sale catalogued by Pierre-Jean Mariette and held over a period of more than a month, which included around 120 drawings by Bandinelli, divided into six lots.
-This drawing was then acquired by Gilbert Paignon-Dijonval (1708-1792), whose collection included some six thousand drawings and around 60,000 prints.
-Paignon-Dijonval’s collection was inherited by his grandson Charles-Gilbert Morel de Vindé (1759-1842), who had the collection catalogued in 1810 before selling it to the English art dealer and collector Samuel Woodburn (1753-1853).
+The present sheet was then acquired by Gilbert Paignon-Dijonval (1708-1792), whose collection included some six thousand drawings and around 60,000 prints.
+Paignon-Dijonval’s collection was inherited by his grandson Charles-Gilbert Morel de Vindé (1759-1842), who had the collection catalogued in 1810 before selling it en bloc to the English art dealer and collector Samuel Woodburn (1753-1853).
+The present sheet later belonged to the American collector and museum curator David E. Rust (1930-2011), who worked at the National Gallery of Art in Washington D.C. as Curator of European Art for over two decades.

 One of the leading sculptors of the Cinquecento in Italy, Baccio Bandinelli was profoundly influenced by the work of Michelangelo, a lifelong rival whose fame he sought to emulate throughout his career.
 Although he received several important Roman commissions, he worked in Florence for much of his life, where he enjoyed the patronage of the Medici.
-There his major public sculptural commissions included a statue of Saint Peter for the facade of the Duomo, the Hercules and Cacus for the Piazza della Signoria and the monument to Giovanni delle Bande Nere for the church of San Lorenzo.
+There his major public sculptural commissions included a statue of Saint Peter for the facade of the Duomo, the Hercules and Cacus for the Piazza della Signoria and the monument to Giovanni delle Bande Nere outside the church of San Lorenzo.
 He also sculpted a figure of Orpheus for the courtyard of the Palazzo Medici, as well as sculptures for the Sala dei Cinquecento in the Palazzo Vecchio and the high altar of the Duomo.
+Bandinelli also worked occasionally as a painter, notably receiving a commission from Pope Clement VII for two frescoes for the Florentine church of San Lorenzo, though the project was eventually abandoned.
+In Rome, he designed and executed the tombs of the Medici popes Leo X and Clement VII.
+In 1546 he began work on an elaborate marble choir screen, ornamented by statues and reliefs, for the Duomo in Florence; an immense project that occupied him, on and off, for the remainder of his career.
+Like every sculptor of his age, however, Bandinelli remained in the lifelong shadow of Michelangelo, whose mastery of technique he was never quite able to equal.

 Bandinelli’s contemporary fame was based as much on his drawings as on his sculpture, and Vasari notes of him that he was ‘allora disegnatore molto stimato’.
 He was a prolific draughtsman, and more studies by him survive than by any other 16th century sculptor save Michelangelo.
 (He is also known to have made drawn copies after the work of such earlier sculptors and painters as Giotto, Masaccio, Desiderio da Settignano, Donatello, Fra Bartolomeo and Leonardo, as well as Michelangelo.)
-Indeed, drawing was the foundation of Bandinelli’s art, as was noted in the Memoriale - long thought to be the artist’s autobiography but recently identified as an apparent forgery composed by his grandson – where he is claimed to have stated that ‘All my concentration was fixed on drawings...it is above all in that activity that I have prevailed.’
+Indeed, drawing was the foundation of Bandinelli’s art, as was noted in the Memoriale – long thought to be the artist’s autobiography but recently identified as having been composed by his grandson – where he is claimed to have stated that ‘All my concentration was fixed on drawings...it is above all in that activity that I have prevailed.’
+Certainly, the artist valued his drawings highly, and he seems not to have parted with many of them, further insisting that his heirs retain them after his death; ‘the drawings, of which I leave behind almost a full cassone, should be guarded like so many jewels; do not let them slip through your fingers, for there will come a time when they will be regarded as treasures.’

 Provenance